kubernetes/enhancements/keps/sig-storage/20191012-storagepool-advplacement.md

 #### Usage of StoragePool objects by application
 Storage applications (e.g. MongoDB, Kafka, Minio, etc.), with their own operator (i.e. controllers), consume the data in the StoragePool.
 It is how they understand topology.
 For example, let’s say we are in User Story 2, i.e. every Node has a bunch of local drives each published as a StoragePool.
 The operator will understand that they are “local” drives by seeing that only one K8s Node has access to each of them, and it will see how many there are and of which size.
 Based on the mirroring/erasure coding scheme of the specific storage service, it can now translate to how many PVCs, which size and on which of these StoragePools to create.
 Given that the StoragePool may model something as fragile as a single physical drive, it is a real possibility for a StoragePool to fail or be currently inaccessible.
 The StoragePool hence also communicates that fact, and the Storage Service operator can understand when and why volumes are failing, and how to remediate (e.g. by putting an additional PVC on another pool and moving some data around).

+#### Using StorageClass for placement

+The existing StorageClass can be leveraged to facilitate placement onto StoragePools using the existing vendor/driver specific `parameters` dictionary.
+Essentially, which keys and values are used to express placement onto StoragePools is CSI driver dependent.
+This is consistent with existing use of StorageClasses, e.g. how the existing Google Compute Engine CSI driver allows for specifying zones and replication across them.
+The `parameters` field in the `StoragePool` can be used to provide a hint to applications which key/value pairs, if put into the `StorageClass` will yield the desired placement.
+The details however are left to the CSI driver and its documentation.

+That said, this document acknowledges that it leaves multiple problems unsolved related to placement.
+For one, if an operator really wants to steer PVCs to each storage pool, the existing number of StorageClass objects may multiply with the number of StoragePools.
+That would be an undesired cardinality explosion.
+Alternatively, the user of a Statefulset may like Kubernetes to make automatic scheduling decisions for storage pools, e.g. spreading/round robin.
+Neither of these problems are solved by this document, and we fully expect subsequent KEPs to tackle these problems.

 #### Interop with StatefulSet
 We stated that integration with the Kubernetes scheduler is a non-goal for this document.
 This means there are some special considerations when applications use StatefulSet to provision PVCs that use StoragePool.
-In particular, if the PVC references a StoragePool, the Pod should have a nodeSelector specified which matches the Nodes from which the StoragePool is accessible.
+In particular, if the PVC uses a StorageClass that references a StoragePool, the Pod should have a nodeSelector specified which matches the Nodes from which the StoragePool is accessible.
 That said, most likely applications that want to use StoragePool will not leverage the auto-scaling and automatic dynamic PVC creation capability of StatefulSet, but rather go for finer grained controlled from their application operator for the reasons of fine placement control discussed before.

 ### Risks and Mitigations